 Renovations to the iconic Clayton University Center (UC) at Packer Hall will create a dynamic environment for student life while preserving the building’s historic grandeur.
 Thank you to all the generous donors who are helping to make the Clayton UC a vibrant space for everyone in the Lehigh community.

 Jim Duane ’73 ’04P ’06P ’06PG, a successful litigator and mediator, has strong Lehigh family roots and is a lifelong volunteer and supporter of his alma mater.
 With a recent generous gift, he and his wife, Michelle ’04P ’06P ’06PG, paid tribute to the Clayton UC, a building that has been a significant part of Duane’s Lehigh experience both before and after graduation.
-In recognition of their contribution, the Duanes’ names will appear on a plaque outside a meeting room on the Clayton UC’s first floor.
+In recognition of their contribution, the Duanes' name will appear on a plaque near the Time Capsule door on the Clayton UC's first floor.

 All in the Family